 Mexico celebrates Easter with great passion.
-In 2017 Holy Week is celebrated April 10-16.
+In 2018 Holy Week is celebrated March 25-April 1.
 Easter Week (Semana de Pascua) is the week afterward.

 Easter season traditionally begins with Carnival, a holiday that can begin up to two weeks before the beginning of Lent (Cuaresma).

 Carnival is a time of rich living and rich eating.
 The word ‘Carnival’ is derived from ‘carne’ or meat.

 Mazatlán is home to the third-largest Carnival celebration in the world after those in Rio de Janeiro and New Orleans.
 Attracting more than 400,000 people, the event features singing and dancing.
 Veracruz City hosts the second-largest carnival in Mexico, followed by Merida and Cozumel.

 In Oaxaca’s Teotitlán del Valle, Carnival is celebrated after Easter.

 Lent (Cuaresma) represents the 40 days Christ spent in the desert.

 Ash Wednesday (Miércoles de Ceniza) is the first day of Lent.

 Fridays (Viernes Cuaresmas) are celebrated in Oaxaca City with a local tradition of young men giving young women flowers early in the morning in El Llano Park.